wissam-sib/dilbert/Readme.md

 ## Time consumption

 We implemented a script to evaluate the speedup entailed by delayed interaction.
-This script considers 100 questions and 100 arbitrary paragraphs and measures the total time required by Bert, Albert, Dilbert, and Dilalbert to search for the answer of each question in all paragraphs.
+This script considers 100 questions and 100 arbitrary paragraphs and measures the total time required by ``Bert``, ``Albert``, ``Dilbert``, and ``Dilalbert`` to search for the answer of each question in all paragraphs.
 For dilbert and dilalbert, the script details the time required to do the independent processing on questions and paragraphs (NI Q and NI P) and the dependant processing on question-paragraph pairs (I Q-P).
 The speedup is also computed.
 To run the script, just type:

 ```
 python eval_time.py